pixiebrix/pixiebrix-extension/README.md

 2. Everyone should be empowered to customize their software to give them superpowers
 3. Computing should be delightful

-To this end, we’ve set out to create low/no-code tools for customizing the behavior of software, web pages, and SaaS.
+We’ve set out to create low/no-code tools for customizing the behavior of software, web pages, and SaaS.
 But, we won’t be able to do it alone.
 That’s why we’re also working hard to build a diverse and vibrant community of makers.